 We are working hard to keep businesses informed about the latest Brexit Developments.
 Our Brexit timeline helps you keep track of the latest announcements and major milestones.

 This report from the Chamber highlights how businesses are being impacted by the new trading arrangements with the EU.

-This section provides guides on the EU Settlement Scheme and the UK’s points-based immigration system.
+This section provides guides on the changes to the right to work checks and the UK’s points-based immigration system.
 Find out more information on how Brexit impacts your staff, your business’ future recruitment of EU nationals, and the ability to move citizens to and from the UK and the EU for work.

 The Greater Birmingham Chambers of Commerce have produced an online guide outlining how the UK/EU border will operate from 1 January 2021 and the new processes that businesses need to be aware of when trading with Northern Ireland.